 Normally the acceptance comes within two days to two weeks after sending the application to the receiving organization.
 In some cases, the volunteer needs to send a criminal records extract to KVT office after being accepted.
 This is generally when the volunteer will be working with children, youth or people with special needs.
 The extract costs 6 or 12 euros.
 After the acceptance, KVT will send the volunteer further instructions on how to order the extract.

 All volunteers who intend to do long-term volunteering abroad need to take part in a training.
 These are organised three to four times a year (normally December–January, April–May and August–September).
 In the training we discuss ethical and sustainable volunteering, practical matters relating to the volunteering period, adapting to a foreign culture and hear from former volunteers.

 9. Project fee

-Volunteer projects in the Global South (Africa, Latin America, most parts of Asia) usually have a monthly project fee (covering food, accommodation, on-arrival training and support, plus some other expenses depending on the place), which is mentioned in the project description.
+Volunteer projects in the Global South (Africa, Latin America, most parts of Asia) usually have a monthly project fee (covering accommodation, on-arrival training and support, plus possibly food and some other expenses depending on the place), which is mentioned in the project description.
 The programme fee is normally 150–350€ per month and is paid to the receiving organization or the volunteer host.
 Depending on the project, the project fee is either paid on arrival or once a month.
 The programme fee is never paid to KVT.